 The first is to contact your state’s tax assessor.
 After learning what date you should have started collecting sales tax, your tax assessor will tell you what you owe in terms of back taxes, fees, and fines.

 Another option is using software to calculate what you owe while registering for tax permits in your nexus states.
-When your first filing date comes round, you would pay your back taxes in addition to what you owe for that period.
+When your first filing date comes round, you will pay your back taxes in addition to what you owe for that period.

 It is highly recommended to consult a tax expert while deciding which option to choose.
 Depending on your state and business, one option could result in a dramatically higher bill than the other.

 Of course, you could just register for tax permits now, pretend you don’t owe anything, and hope your home state doesn’t come looking for back taxes.
-This option is obviously poses the most risk, especially if there is proof that you knew you were supposed to be collecting or submitting sales taxes but willingly chose not to.
+This option poses the most risk, especially if there is proof that you knew you were supposed to be collecting or submitting sales taxes but willingly chose not to.

 What if I Can’t Afford the Amount of Back Taxes I Owe?